syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conditional-Formatting.md

 ## Color Scales

-To apply the conditional format based on color scales, define the conditional format type as a **ColorScale** and specify the other properties associated with ColorScale such as condtioncount,color criteria etc.,to the specified cell or range.
+To apply the conditional format based on color scales, define the conditional format type as a **ColorScale** and specify the other properties associated with ColorScale such as condition count,color criteria etc.,to the specified cell or range.
 Finally,invalidate that cells to update the view.

 {% highlight c# %}